 Being a trustee of a charity carries personal responsibilities and trustee liability insurance can help provide extra protection.

-If you don't need advice you can get a quote online in just a few minutes, or call us today if you require some more guidance and advice.
+You can get a quote online in just a few minutes, or call us today if you require some advice and expert insurance recommendations.
 Our insurance advisors are on hand to discuss your charity insurance requirements, and arrange the cover that is right for you.